Spiridon Niculescu

-Playing career
+Club career

 Niculescu was born on 8 April 1943 in Vidra, Romania and began playing junior-level football in 1961 at Dinamo București.
 One year later, he joined Divizia B club Dinamo Pitești, helping them earn promotion to the first league after one season.
 He made his Divizia A debut on 25 August 1963 under coach Ștefan Vasile in a 2–1 home victory against Știința Cluj.
 The team reached the 1965 Cupa României final where coach Virgil Mărdărescu started him, but after conceding an 11th-minute goal from Remus Câmpeanu, he was replaced in the 17th minute by Constantin Matache in the eventual 2–1 loss to Știința Cluj.

 In 1966, Niculescu was transferred from Dinamo Pitești to Dinamo București in exchange for fellow goalkeeper Narcis Coman.
 There, he played in another Cupa României final in 1968, with coach Bazil Marian using him the entire match in the 3–1 win over Rapid București.
 Afterwards Niculescu returned to Pitești, and the team was now named Argeș.
 He started playing in European competitions during the 1968–69 Inter-Cities Fairs Cup second round, appearing in both legs of the 5–3 aggregate loss to Göztepe.
 In the 1971–72 season he won the league title with Argeș, but played just one game as coaches Titus Ozon and Florin Halagian preferred Vasile Stan as first-choice goalkeeper.

 In 1972, Niculescu was loaned to Rapid București for half a season, playing only two league games.
 He then returned to Argeș where he made one appearance in a 1–1 draw against Fenerbahçe in the first round of the 1973–74 UEFA Cup edition, but they failed to qualify, having lost the first leg with 5–1.

-On 29 September 1975, Niculescu made his last Divizia A appearance in a 2–0 away loss to Politehnica Iași, having a total of 145 games in the competition with 216 goals conceded.
+On 29 September 1975, Niculescu made his last Divizia A appearance in a 2–0 away loss to Politehnica Iași, totaling 145 games in the competition with 216 goals conceded.
 He ended his career in 1976 after one and a half seasons spent in Divizia B at FC Brăila.

+International career

+In 1966, Niculescu played three games for Romania's under-23 team.

-Coaching career
+Managerial career

 After he ended his playing career, Niculescu worked as a coach in the Romania lower leagues for clubs such as Celuloza Călărași and Dunărea Galați.
 He was also Ion Nunweiller's assistant at Corvinul Hunedoara.
 Niculescu had a short spell in the first league at Flacăra Moreni during the 1989–90 Divizia A season, leading them in nine games, winning only two, which resulted in the team's relegation.